soulmecca1/scheduler/README.md

 ### Backend

-- https://mockapi.io/ is used for the mock api
+- https://mockapi.io/ is used for the mock api, so the internet access is required to run this app.

 ## Future Advancements